 - Applying for interconnection.

 - Completing the utility scoping meeting.

-- Completing a utility interconnection study, such as a System Impact Study or pass a Fast Track screening process.
+- Completing a System Impact Study in the utility interconnection process study, such as a System Impact Study or passing a Fast Track screening process.

 Projects less than or equal to 360 kW-AC or that are managed by a public or non-profit Project Manager are exempted from completing a utility interconnection study and must only provide documentation that they have paid the required deposit for these studies.
 Project Managers should contact the interconnection specialists at the applicable utility for information on the interconnection process and applying for interconnection.
 A list of appropriate utility contacts is available at www.oregoncsp.org under Project Manager Resources.